Skip navigation

 • Count or estimate quantities of materials, parts, or products received or shipped.

-• Document quantity, quality, type, weight, test result data, and value of materials or products, in order to maintain shipping, receiving, and production records and files.
+• Document quantity, quality, type, weight, test result data, and value of materials or products to maintain shipping, receiving, and production records and files.

 • Examine products or materials, parts, subassemblies, and packaging for damage, defects, or shortages, using specification sheets, gauges, and standards charts.